 Dear Imaginary Journalist,

-WOW!
-Can you see us blushing!
+Thanks for your interest.
 The fact that you saw something here that triggered your curiosity really means the world to us.
-I mean, what better compliment is there than to have someone want to write about you?
-Thanks for that!

-However, we respectfully ask that you refrain from publishing anything about Musée Patamécanique.
+However, we respectfully ask that you refrain from publishing anything about Musée Patamécanique - whatsoever.

-Please allow us to explain the nature of this (somewhat puckish?) request.
+Please allow us to explain the nature of this (puckish?) request.

 Back in 2006 (vulg), when the museum first (im)materialized in the public eye we welcomed inquisitive journalists like your mythical self.
 Numerous talented authors wrote some fabulous articles about us which were featured in publications like The Boston Globe, Art New England, Artforum International, El Pais, Huffington Post, Rhizome, Domus, Rhode Island Monthly and many others.